 - The ability to take a whole word and break it down to its smaller parts – analysis.

 - The capacity to build a word “from scratch” – synthesis

 With the Weekly Spelling List-based curricula, the analysis piece is usually missing.
 They expect the student to be able to simply synthesize.
 While some “natural spellers” can, most students can’t synthesize what they have not analyzed.

 The Result: Confidence

 Isn’t it exciting to know something?
-Not in a show-offy way, but simple confidence in one’s intellectual capacity.
-Students who have learned something and felt the sense of accomplishment are likely encouraged to learn more.
-I am convinced building confidence is the key to creating life-long learners.
+Not in a show-offy way, but with simple confidence in one’s intellectual capacity.
+Students who have learned something and felt a sense of accomplishment are likely encouraged to learn more.
+I am convinced building confidence is the key to creating lifelong learners.